scottgriv/markdown-demo/README.md

 According to Smith [@smith04], blah blah... <br>
 [@smith04]: John Smith.
 2004.
 The Book Title.
 Publisher Name.

+## GitHub Flavored Markdown

+### Alerts

+GitHub Flavored Markdown supports alerts that can be used to highlight important information:

+> [!NOTE]
+> Highlights information that users should take into account, even when skimming.

+> [!IMPORTANT]
+> Crucial information necessary for users to succeed.

+> [!WARNING]
+> Critical content demanding immediate user attention due to potential risks.

 ## References

 - [Markdown Guide](https://www.markdownguide.org/): A free and open-source reference guide that explains how to use Markdown.